FusionAuth/fusionauth-example-fine-grained-authorization/README.md

 The `docker-compose.yml` file and the `kickstart` directory are used to start and configure local FusionAuth and Permify servers.

-The `/complete-application` directory contains a fully working version of the application.
+The `/app-application` directory the fully working version of the application.

 ## Project Dependencies
 * Docker, for running FusionAuth
-* Node 16 or later, for running the Changebank Express.js application
+* Node 22 or later, for running the Changebank Express.js application

 ## Installation via Docker